 - Interests of any amount in publicly traded, diversified mutual funds, pension funds, or other institutional investment funds over which the faculty member does not exercise control); patents and copyrights; contracts, licensing and other agreements; royalties (including those royalties distributed by the University).

-- Income from seminars, lectures, or teaching engagements, reimbursed travel or sponsored travel, and service on advisory or review panels sponsored by a federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
-1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.
+- Income from seminars, lectures, or teaching engagements, reimbursed travel or sponsored travel, and service on advisory or review panels sponsored by a federal, state, or local government agency, a domestic institution of higher education as defined at 20 U.S.C.
+1001(a), a domestic academic teaching hospital, a domestic medical center, or a research institute that is affiliated with a domestic institution of higher education.
 Note that foreign institution income may not be excluded.

 For more information on the type of interests to disclose, please review the Rutgers University Policy Policy 90.2.5 “Investigator Conflict of Interest”.